juice-shop/juice-shop/README.md

 docker run -d -p 80:3000 bkimminich/juice-shop:latest
 ```

 > Technically Amazon could view hacking activity on any EC2 instance as an attack on their AWS infrastructure!
-I highly disrecommend aggressive scanning or automated brute force attacks!
+We highly disrecommend aggressive scanning or automated brute force attacks!
 You have been warned!

 ## \*Node.js version compatibility

-Juice Shop officially supports the following versions of [node.js](http://nodejs.org):
+OWASP Juice Shop officially supports the following versions of [node.js](http://nodejs.org):
+- 0.10.x
+- 0.11.x
+- 0.12.x
 - __4.x (recommended version)__
 - 5.x
 - 6.x